Madhu Jain

 Madhu Jain is an Indian textile designer who is an advocate for bamboo fabric which she sees as the "textile of the future".
 In 2018 she was awarded the Nari Shakti Puraskar after 30 years in fashion.

 Life

-Jain was born into a well-to-do family in Delhi.
+Jain was born in Delhi.
 She went to Welham Girls' School and Waverly Convent School before she obtained a master's degree at the Delhi School of Economics.
 She started her career in fashion in 1987.

 She created a collaboration with Milind Soman in 2003 that led to the brand "Projekt M".

 In October 2010 over 4,000 athletes arrived in Delhi to take part in the Commonwealth Games.
 Jain was prepared and she revealed her work on the eve of the opening ceremony.

 2017 saw Jain celebrating thirty years in fashion with a collection that included ikat and double ikat.